 With all the dietary advice out there today, how can you know what is right for your body?
 Your genetic makeup is actually a good tool to use to start your own personalized nutrition journey to optimize your diet.

-Relating your genetics to your diet affords a unique new approach to improve health with specific customized dietary interventions.
+Relating your genetics to what you eat gives you a unique new approach to improve health.

 #1) Are you genetically lactose intolerant?

 Lactase is the enzyme that breaks down the sugar, lactose, that is found in milk products.

 While most people of European Caucasian ancestry produce lactase as an adult, about 10% of that population doesn’t produce lactase.
 For people of other ancestries, the majority do not produce lactase as adults.